Jotis1/porfolio/src/data/blog/cn.md

 ```

 ## I know why, but how?
-Have you realized what utility funcion I used in the examples?
+Have you noticed the utility function used in the examples?
 It's `cn`!
-It's a simple utility function that combines `clsx` and `tailwindmerge` to make your life easier.
-Here's how it looks like:
+This simple function combines `clsx` and `tailwindmerge` to streamline your class management.
+Here's how it looks:

 ```tsx
 import { clsx, type ClassValue } from 'clsx';